 Further, as the above mentioned continues it is vital that marketing intelligence stays on par with current trends surrounding big data and public web data.
 Marketing intelligence, often used interchangeably with market intelligence, is an umbrella term defined as all of the information collected and analyzed by a business to retrieve valuable market insights that can help improve decision-making within marketing and consumer-facing business operations.

-The structure of market intelligence
+The key components of marketing intelligence

 Marketing intelligence is composed of a few different yet related types of information that throw light on the current and foreseeable situation in the markets.
 The structure of marking intelligence can be explained as follows.